 - Protect them from sunlight by wearing sunglasses that block ultraviolet radiation and a wide-brim hat when you are outdoors.

 - Stop smoking.
 Smoking increases the risk of developing eye disease.

 - Eat better.
 Foods like kale, sweet potatoes, strawberries, and foods rich in Omega-3s promote eye health.

 - Get active and maintain a healthy weight.
 Studies have found that exercise can protect you against eye damage.

 - Check your blood pressure.
 High blood pressure can damage blood vessels in the eyes.

 - If you have diabetes, be committed to managing it.
 Controlling your diabetes can prevent diabetic retinopathy, which occurs when high blood sugar damages blood vessels in the retina, causing blurry vision or stopping blood flow.

 - If you spend a lot of time at the computer, take a break every 20 minutes to look about 20 feet away for 20 seconds to prevent eye strain.

 Get the Care You Need

 If you’re worried about your vision, talk to your eye doctor or ophthalmologist.
 If you do not have an eye professional, Grady can help.
-Give us a call at (404) 616-1000.
+Book your appointment online at gradyhealth.org, use MyChart, or call (404) 616-1000.
 We’ll arrange an appointment at one of our neighborhood centers.
 Doctors there can treat most conditions and provide access to Grady’s unparalleled medical specialty expertise.